JohnRazonado/2ndYear-CVSU-Notes/(COSC 60) Digital Logic Design/Karnaugh Mapping.md

 ### Octet
 A group of eight adjacent 1s on a [[Karnaugh Mapping|Karnaugh map]].
 ### Pair
-A group of two adjacent Is on a [[Karnaugh Mapping|Karnaugh map]].
+A group of two adjacent 1s on a [[Karnaugh Mapping|Karnaugh map]].
 These 1s may be horizontally or vertically aligned.
 ### Quad
-A group of four adjacent Is on a [[Karnaugh Mapping|Karnaugh map]].
+A group of four adjacent 1s on a [[Karnaugh Mapping|Karnaugh map]].
 ### Redundant group
 A group of 1s on a [[Karnaugh Mapping|Karnaugh map]] all of which are overlapped by other groups.
 ### Sum-of-products circuits